Stavros0x00/playlist_api/docs/index.rst

-.. http:get:: /api/v1/search/songs/
+.. http:get:: /api/v1/search/tracks/

-   The songs in the database that matches the query.
-Max 10 songs with the option to chose the number of results with the n argument.
+   The tracks in the database that matches the query.
+Max 10 tracks with the option to chose the number of results with the n argument.
 Results are ordered by relevance.